 When she asked me to tell her how I had sewed the sleeves on she gently explained that there was a purpose for the shoulder curve of the sleeve after all.
 She helped me remove the stitching, cut out new sleeves, and showed me how to ease the shoulder seam of the sleeve to my shirt.
 Of course, when I tried my new sleeves on they fit.

 My mother told me that there were so many things to learn when sewing that you can't master them all at once.
 She, in fact, was still learning.
 So, when in doubt the best course of action is to ask.

 What else did I learn.
 Well, I wasn't a superstar and laughter is the best medicine.
 No matter how old you are or skilled you are sewing is always an adventure.
 I figured if you don't try something you'll never know if it would have worked.
 My solution could have worked and the pattern could have been wrong!
 Right?

 So, when I was designing my cut and sew dolls I wanted to create something that would be a great sewing tool for kids as well as something that would give them a more immediate feeling of achievement.
 Something they could do without have to go to school and pass a final exam!
 Something that they could be proud of that they had created.
 Something to inspire them to want to learn more.

-I now have 88 different cut and sew doll designs.
+I now have hundreds of different cut and sew doll designs.
 Plenty of inspiration for learning how to sew.
 They're fast and easy and are a great way to teach kids how to sew.
 If you'd like to see all my cut and sew designs please CLICK HERE.